Before you begin

 The output should look like this:

-Use Cloud Armor to denylist the siege-vm from accessing the HTTP Load Balancer.
+Use Cloud Armor to denylist the siege-vm from accessing the Application Load Balancer.

 Create a Cloud Armor security policy with a denylist rule for the siege-vm.